donperger/odin-landing-page/README.md

 # odin-landing-page
-This s my second project with on the path of The Odin Project.
+This is my second project on the path of The Odin Project.